Shaurya-GitH/WeSplit/DEV-LOG.md

 ## 🗓️ 2025-04-21

-- ✅ Explored redis and its functionalities and implement API rate limiting using redis operations
+- ✅ Explored redis and its functionalities and implemented API rate limiting using redis operations
 - ✅ Added check to prevent calling APIs with user1 as the user2

+## 🗓️ 2025-04-22

+- ✅ Integrated external API for currency conversion
+- ✅ Automated currency conversion by making it possible to pay in any currency